-Distribution: In the Cascades of Washington, mostly from Mt.
-Rainier south; Washington south to California.
+Distribution: Occurring on both sides of the Cascades crest in Washington, mostly from Mt.
+Rainier south; Washington to California.

-Habitat: Open slopes and meadows from mid- to high elevations in the mountains.
+Habitat: Open slopes and meadows from middle to high elevations in the mountains.

 Conservation Status: Not of concern